Banner Health

 Barrett’s Esophagus

-If you have gastroesophageal reflux disease (GERD), and your symptoms are not well controlled, you’re at increased risk of developing Barrett’s esophagus.
+If you have gastroesophageal reflux disease (GERD), and your symptoms are not well controlled, you may be at increased risk of developing Barrett’s esophagus.

-Barrett’s esophagus is caused by long-term, repeated exposure of the esophagus to stomach acid causing injury to the tissue in your esophagus.
-The esophageal tissue which is normally pale or pink and similar to skin tissue, turns red and thick (similar to the tissue that lines your intestine).
+Barrett’s esophagus develops after long-term, repeated exposure of the esophagus (swallowing tube) to stomach acid, which damages the tissue.
+The tissue lining the esophagus is normally pale or pink and similar to skin tissue.
+In Barrett's esophagus, it becomes red and thick, similar to the tissue that lines the intestine.
 This change is called intestinal metaplasia and is known as Barrett’s esophagus.

-Barrett’s esophagus happens most often where your esophagus meets your stomach.
+Barrett’s esophagus most often develops where the esophagus meets the stomach.
 With GERD, the valve that connects your stomach to your esophagus, called the lower esophageal sphincter (LES), may get weak.
-When that happens, stomach contents (including stomach acid) may enter the esophagus causing injury.
+When this happens, stomach contents, including stomach acid, may enter the esophagus and cause injury.

-Not all people with GERD develop Barrett’s esophagus.
+Not everyone with GERD develops Barrett’s esophagus.
 Early diagnosis of GERD and its early treatment can decrease the risk of developing Barrett’s esophagus.
-However, if you’re not treating GERD properly, stomach acid can keep backing up into your esophagus.
+However, if GERD is not treated properly, stomach acid can continue to back up into the esophagus.
 So, over time, your risk for Barrett’s esophagus increases.

-Barrett’s esophagus can lead to precancerous cells in your esophagus, in turn, increasing your risk of a type of cancer called esophageal adenocarcinoma.
+Barrett’s esophagus can lead to precancerous cell changes in the esophagus, which increases the risk of esophageal adenocarcinoma.

-Your risk of this type of cancer may be low.
+For most people, the risk of this type of cancer is low.
 Each year, about one in 200 people who have Barrett’s esophagus are diagnosed with esophageal cancer.
-If you have the condition, you have a 5 to 10% chance of developing esophageal cancer in your lifetime.
+If you have Barrett's esophagus, your lifetime risk of developing esophageal cancer is about 5% to 10%.

 A long history of GERD puts you at higher risk.
 You’re also at higher risk if you:

-• Have a close family member who had Barrett’s esophagus or esophageal cancer
+• Have a family history of Barrett’s esophagus or esophageal cancer

 • Are white and non-Hispanic